-7. Negative and positive controls
+7. IP controls and normalization

 The kit contains a negative (IgG) and a positive (H3K4me3) control antibody to monitor the efficiency of the IP on the same chromatin as the one used with the antibody of interest.
-We recommend including one negative IgG control in each series of ChIP reactions because it can also be used by most of the bioinformatics tools for analysis of ChIP-seq data where it serves to determine the bias which may result from experimental conditions.
-We also recommend using the positive control ChIP-seq grade H3K4me3 antibody at least once.
+We recommend using the positive control ChIP-seq grade H3K4me3 antibody and the negative control IgG at least once per experiment.
+It is necessary to include one IgG control in each series of ChIP reactions and to sequence it because it will be used by most of the bioinformatics tools for analysis of ChIP-seq data.
+The IgG sequencing profile serves to model the background of the ChIP experiment and to determine the bias which may result from experimental conditions.